 Scoliosis isn’t a rare condition.
-About 3 to 4 out of 1,000 children will develop scoliosis that needs treatment from a specialist.
+About 7 million people in the United States develop some form of scoliosis that could need treatment from a specialist.

-Although it mainly appears in children, scoliosis can develop at any time.
-People who have this condition may
+Although it often appears in children, scoliosis can develop at any time.
+People who have this condition may:

 - be born with it (congenital)

 - develop it as a young child (early onset)

 - develop it as an older child or teenager (adolescent idiopathic)

 - develop it as an adult (degenerative or de novo)

 During the early stages of scoliosis, there may not be many symptoms.
 This is particularly true in children.
 Scoliosis can remain undetected until children reach the rapid growth phase in adolescence.

 However, it can be difficult to identify in adults, because it’s easy to misinterpret as back pain.
 This is especially true if you have a milder form of the condition.